bhavesh242/SE-HW02/README.md

         language = "dart"
         run = "dart code/dart/gameoflife.dart"
         ````
-3. Click on Run on the top.
+3. Click on Run on the top of the page.

 ## Team Members :